 Richard Samuels, "Active Denial: Redesigning Japan's Response to China's Military Challenge," International Security Vol. 42, No. 4 (Spring 2018) (With Eric Heginbotham)

 Richard Samuels, “Japan’s Nuclear Hedge: Beyond ‘Allergy’ and ‘Breakout’,” in Demetrios James Caraley and Robert Jervis, eds., The Proliferation of Nuclear Weapons: Extending the U.S. Umbrella and Increasing Chances of War (New York: The Academy of Political Science, 2018) (Originally published in Ashley Tellis, ed., Strategic Asia 2013-2014: Asia in the Second Nuclear Age) (With James Schoff)

-Richard Samuels and Mike M. Mochizuki, "Japan's Energy Security: Strategic Discourse and Domestic Politics," chapter in Mike M. Mochizuki and Deepa Ollapally (eds.), Energy Security in Asia and Euroasia (London: Routledge, 2017)
+Richard Samuels, "Japan's Energy Security: Strategic Discourse and Domestic Politics," in Mike M. Mochizuki and Deepa Ollapally, eds., Energy Security in Asia and Euroasia (London: Routledge, 2017) (With Mike M. Mochizuki)

-Richard Samuels and Eric Heginbotham, "Poor Substitute: No Japanese Submarines Down Under," Foreign Affairs, 3 May 2016
+Richard Samuels, "Poor Substitute: No Japanese Submarines Down Under," Foreign Affairs, May 3, 2016 (With Eric Heginbotham)

 Richard Samuels, "Japan's 3.11 Master Narrative Still Under Construction," East Asian Forum, Australian National University, March 2016